What Is An Equal Opportunities Policy?

 If your workers are experiencing harassment, bullying, or discrimination in the workplace, the time to create an equal opportunities policy is now.

-By officially declaring your commitment to equality, sharing guidelines around workplace behavior, and outlining disciplinary procedures, all employees will know where the company stands.You may also want to consider partnering the launch of your equal opportunities policy with employee training that focuses on equality, inclusivity, and diversity in the workplace.
+By officially declaring your commitment to equality, sharing guidelines around workplace behaviour, and outlining disciplinary procedures, all employees will know where the company stands.You may also want to consider partnering the launch of your equal opportunities policy with employee training that focuses on equality, inclusivity, and diversity in the workplace.

 You Want To Increase Employee Retention